Pest Management Professionals FAQ's

 The recommended storage temperature on the label states safe storage between 40°F and 77°F but lower temperatures will not affect efficacy.

 No, Aprehend® is a completely different formulation that has been designed for indoor use against bed bugs.
-This formulation ensures that the product is effective even at very low humidity (<20% relative humidity), and has a long residual action (>3 months).
+This formulation ensures that the product is effective even at very low humidity (<20% relative humidity), and has a long residual action (up to 3 months).
 These aspects are absolutely critical for effective bed bug control.

 No, application of Aprehend® to hard flooring surfaces can pose a slipping hazard.
 Use alternative products if these surfaces require treatment.